jayanthtelu/jayanthtelu/README.md

 Recognized for engineering innovative solutions that streamline business processes, improve data accuracy, and support data-driven decision-making in a Fortune 500 company environment.

-- 🔭 I’m currently working as a Data Analyst at JohnDeere :tractor:
+- 🔭 I’m currently working as a Data Engineer at JohnDeere :tractor:
 - 🤔 I’m looking for a Data Engineer, Data Analyst, BI Developer, and SQL Analyst/Developer kind of roles.

 - 📫 How to reach me: jayanth.telu99@gmail.com